 HISTORY OF POTOSÍ

-To understand why living conditions in Potosí have developed in this way we have to look back in time.
+To understand why living conditions in Potosí are this way we have to look back in time.
 It’s hard to imagine, but there was a time Potosí was one of the richest cities in the world.
 The city could be compared to contemporary New York or Paris.
-It was a time when Potosí was synonymous with wealth and migrants from all over the world dreamt to work in Cerro Rico.
+It was a time when Potosí was associated with wealth and migrants from all over the world whom dreamt to work and live in Cerro Rico one day.

-Cerro Rico, also known as rich mountain, was one of the richest mountains in the world where a lot of silver has been extracted in history, first by the Incas and then by the Spaniards.
+Cerro Rico, also known as rich mountain, was one of the richest mountains in the world.
+A lot of silver has been extracted from Cerro Rico over the course of history, first by the Incas and then by the Spaniards.
 The extraction of silver brought prosperity and contributed to the growing economy of Spain.
 But just like it does today the natural wealth of Cerro Rico caused much pain and misery.

 In colonial times the life of the mineworkers, back then slaves, was already bad and relatively short.
 Silver greed led to local disputes that cost many lives.
 The silver wealth peaked at the end of the 17th century, after which the value of this commodity dropped.
 Potosí had fallen.
 In the mid-18th century the demand for silver rose again accompanied by a need for another raw material: tin.
 Potosí’s economy slowly started to grow again without the burdon of excessive greed.